ldraney/dotfilesWSL/cheat/cheatsheets/personal/git.md

 git merge --no-ff
 git push
 ```
+if there is a file you have to resolve, after fixing it, then

 ##  going back to a git commit while preserving history
 (I'm not sure if this works, actually)